ved-mohan/InvestingInPublicSchools/README.md

 3. For 8th graders the average math test score is 282 and the average reading test score is 265.
 4. For 4th graders the average math test score is 240 and the average reading test score is 221.

+4th Grade and 8th Grade Math and Reading Data were combined to create an *Overall Average Test Score* Column.

 [Dataset source](https://nces.ed.gov/nationsreportcard/)